 - Information about the Regional Dysphagia Awareness digital learning resource and how to access this.

-- Information about the Social Care Council's Promoting Good Nutrition resource and how to access this - (this also includes a content on Dysphagia including: causes, signs, supporting someone with eating, drinking and swallowing difficulties, what is the IDDSI Framework? - this content can be found within the What is Malnutrition section of PGN).
+- Information about the Social Care Council Promotion Good Nutrition learning resource and how to access this - (this also includes some content on Dysphagia including: causes, signs, supporting someone with eating, drinking and swallowing difficulties, what is the IDDSI Framework? - this content can be found within the What is Malnutrition section of PGN).

 Dysphagia Awareness Training

 Swallow Awareness (Dysphagia) Training is available from the HSC E-Learning platform

 This programme is recommeded as "essential" for the staff working in health and social care and the care home sector.

 In order to successfully complete the programme, you must read all of the pages of information in each module and achieve 80% in two assessments.
 Upon completion, a statement of completion will be available to view and print.

 If you work in a residential or nursing care home and you cannot access the HSC E-Learning platform your organisation/manager may first need to register staff with the HSC E-Learning platform.
 Click here to find out more.

 If you work in domiciliary care, supported living or day care and you cannot access the HSC E-Learning platform you can also access the course content from Health Education England.